-Making balloon animals is a great skill to have for entertaining children.
-Whether you are a parent, magician, clown, or health care worker, you can delight the kids with your custom creations.
-Learn how to get started as a beginner, from the types of balloons you use to the basic techniques and step-by-step instructions for the balloon animals themselves.
+Knowing how to make balloon animals is a great skill for entertaining children.
+Whether you are a parent, magician, clown, or healthcare worker, you can delight kids with your custom creations.
+Learn how to get started as a beginner with the instructions below, which include the types of balloons to use, basic techniques, and step-by-step tutorials for easy balloon animals.

 01 of 07

-Rather than just buy any type of long balloons, use high-quality twisting balloons such as are produced by reputable companies including Qualatex and Betallatex.
+Rather than just buying any type of long balloons, use high-quality twisting balloons like those produced by Qualatex and Betallatex.
 You will have fewer problems with popping as these twisting balloons are thicker and designed to take the stress of multiple twists.
-Most of the standard sculptures are geared toward the use of size 260 balloons.
+Most standard sculptures are best made with size 260 balloons.
 There are also larger and smaller sizes, but a beginner should invest in packs of the 260 size.

 02 of 07